 Are there different privacy policy requirements and considerations for different types of app?

-Apple has been clear in its App Store Review Guidelines that there are additional rules on privacy which will need to be complied with. dependent upon what the app does and the type of data being collected:
+Apple has been clear in its App Store Review Guidelines that there are additional privacy rules that must be complied with. dependent upon what the app does and the type of data being collected:

-- Accesses user or device/usage data: in this case prior consent must be gained for the collection of this data (data including calendar, location and contacts) and paid functionality cannot be withheld if a user does not consent.
+- Accesses user or device/usage data: In this case, prior consent must be obtained for the collection of this data (including calendar, location, and contacts), and paid functionality cannot be withheld if a user does not consent.

 - Where an App includes health, fitness and medical data, because the data is especially sensitive Apple makes clear that apps must not disclose data to third parties for advertising, marketing or any purpose other than for improving health management or for the reason data was collected, if permission is given by the user whose data it is.